Casey Bartlett-Scott: Professional

 On 18 March 2021, Barlett-Scott signed a professional contract with USL Championship side Pittsburgh Riverhounds.
 He made his professional debut on 11 August 2021, appearing as an 83rd-minute substitute during a 3–2 loss against The Miami FC.
 Following the 2021 season, Bartlett-Scott's contract option was declined by Pittsburgh.

 In December 2021, Bartlett-Scott rejoined Fareham Town.

 In June 2023, Bartlett-Scott joined fellow Wessex League Premier Division side Baffins Milton Rovers.

+The following season he spent with Horndean.
+On 1 July 2025, he rejoined Fareham Town.
+In December 2025, he joined Bognor Regis Town.